lueschem/lueschem.github.io/_posts/2017-12-29-A-new-Approach-to-Operating-System-Image-Generation.md

 ```

 Once you have booted the Raspberry Pi 3 using this SD card you can
-access it using ssh (the access should be granted thanks to to your
+access it using ssh (the access should be granted thanks to your
 ssh keys):

 ``` bash